neild001/ArcMotionPlus/README.md

 ## Version 1.0.1

-* Update min sdk to 14 so ArcMotion can be used with support lib version of Transistion framework.
+* Update min sdk to 14 so ArcMotionPlus can be used with support lib version of Transition framework.

+## Version 1.0.2

+* Remove uneeded application element from lib Manifest

 # Sample Project